 Dividends received by Italian resident companies are subject to IRES in the year of payment as follows:

-- only 5 per cent of the amount of the dividends distributed by Italian resident companies are included in the company's IRES taxable base;12
+- only 5 per cent of the amount of the dividends distributed by Italian resident companies are included in the company's IRES taxable base;12 and

 - dividends received from non-resident entities are subject to the same tax regime under (a) provided that certain conditions are met.13

 Italy has recently introduced a specific transparency rule with respect to dividends paid to Italian non-commercial partnerships (società semplici).
 In particular, for tax purposes, dividends are considered to be paid directly to the persons having an interest in the relevant Italian non-commercial partnership; accordingly, the tax treatment of the dividend payment is the one applicable to such persons.

 For companies resident in a country with a preferential tax regime, see 'Anti-profit shifting measures' in Section II.ii.

 Under certain circumstances, dividends may also be subject to IRAP.

 Capital gains deriving from disposals of participations by an Italian resident company are subject to IRES.
 However, Italian tax law provides for a specific partial exemption according to which 95 per cent of the capital gain is exempt from IRES (participation exemption regime also known as PEX).
 The PEX regime is subject to conditions.14

 In principle, for IRES tax purposes (1) capital losses deriving from disposals of PEX participations are not deductible, while (2) those deriving from disposals of non-PEX participations are deductible.